 It is the Late Style that is the most head-turning, with its bold use of colour and fancy tiles, as well as the eclectic mix of Chinese, Malay and European elements.

 Think of Chinese porcelain-chip friezes and bat-wing shaped air vents co-existing with Malay timber fretwork, French windows, Portuguese shutters and Corinthian pilasters.

-Neighbourhoods of Katong, Chinatown, Tanjong Pagar and Emerald Hill boast many fine examples of the shophouses described above.
+The neighbourhoods of Clarke Quay, Katong-Joo Chiat, Chinatown, and Emerald Hill, just to name a few, boast many fine examples of the shophouses described above.

-Take a walk through these five-foot ways and see for yourself these beautiful examples of historic Singaporean architecture.
+Take a stroll along these five-foot ways, and see these beautiful examples of historic Singaporean architecture for yourself.